Ave Maria University

-Ave Maria University (AMU) is a private Roman Catholic university in Ave Maria, Florida.
-It shares its history with the former Ave Maria College in Ypsilanti, Michigan, which was founded in 1998 and moved its campus in 2007.
-The two schools were founded by philanthropist and entrepreneur Tom Monaghan.

-In 2016, the enrollment was 1,100 students, 80% of whom were Catholic.
+Ave Maria University (AMU) is a private Catholic university in Ave Maria, Florida, United States.
+It existed formerly as "Ave Maria College" in Ypsilanti, Michigan, which was founded in 1998 and reestablished in 2007 along with an interim Naples, Florida campus (first named Ave Maria University) created in 2003.
+The school was founded by philanthropist and entrepreneur, Tom Monaghan.
+In 2021, the enrollment was 1,245 students.
+In 2016 its student body was 80% Catholic.

 History

 Ave Maria College

 Ave Maria College was founded by Catholic philanthropist and former Domino's Pizza owner and founder Tom Monaghan on March 19, 1998, occupying two former elementary school buildings in Ypsilanti, Michigan, near the campus of Eastern Michigan University.

-Monaghan's goal was to create a Roman Catholic university faithful to the magisterium of the Catholic Church, providing a liberal arts education in a Catholic environment.
-He originally intended to construct a full college campus on his 280 acre property in nearby Ann Arbor, known as Domino's Farms.
-The plan for the Ann Arbor campus also included a 25-story crucifix, a size about half the height of the Washington Monument.
+Monaghan's goal was to create a Catholic university faithful to the magisterium of the Catholic Church, providing a liberal arts education in a Catholic environment.
+He originally intended to construct a full college campus on his 280 acre property in nearby Ann Arbor Township, known as Domino's Farms.
+The plan for the Ann Arbor campus also included a 25-story crucifix, which was never built.

 Interim Naples campus

 After being denied zoning approval by Ann Arbor Township to build a larger campus near Domino's Farms, Monaghan decided to move the college to Florida.
-Monaghan initiated the founding of the Florida institution Ave Maria University with a donation of $250 million.
+Monaghan initiated the founding of Ave Maria University with a donation of $250 million.
 In August 2003, the university opened an interim campus in The Vineyards in Naples, Florida, enrolling some 100 undergraduate students, 75 of whom were freshmen.
 While occupying the interim campus, Monaghan focused efforts on constructing a new campus and planned community nearby known as Ave Maria, Florida.
 The Barron Collier family donated the land in southwest Florida for the campus, joining Monaghan in the enterprise as 50% partner.

 While the infrastructure of the new campus and town were being completed in early 2007, the Ypsilanti campus was also closing at the end of the 2006–2007 academic year.
 Monaghan planned to have most of the staff transferred to the Florida location.
 The Michigan location remained open until students graduated or transferred, leaving just three students for the final year and a number of the remaining staff.